Alex-II/Alex-II.github.io/FirstImpressionsInGoLang.md

 I encourage you to read the full answer but I was dissapoitned by the length of the main explanation, seen above.

 > We believe that coupling exceptions to a control structure, as in the try-catch-finally idiom, results in convoluted code Essentially, they feel try-catch-finally is convoluted.

-Can't really argue with such a broad somewhat subjective statement.
+Can't really comment much on such a broad somewhat subjective statement.

 > It also tends to encourage programmers to label too many ordinary errors, such as failing to open a file, as exceptional.

 Well, if the mechanism for errors in another language is to use exceptions, then failing to open a file is indeed an exception.
 I'm not sure where this was going.